CS2103JAN2017-T15-B2/Watodo/docs/UserGuide.md

   Change name of task at index 1 to "go home"

 * `edit 2 -start 3pm 5 sept -end 4pm 6 sept`<br>
-  Change start and end times of timed tasks
+  Change start and end dates of dated tasks